opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 #### Step 3 - Set up OpenSearch locally

-Follow the [Installation Quickstart](https://opensearch.org/docs/latest/getting-started/quickstart/) guide to run OpenSearch locally.
+To run OpenSearch locally, follow the steps in the [Installation quickstart](https://opensearch.org/docs/latest/getting-started/quickstart/).

-#### Step 4 - Create an AWS S3 bucket
+#### Step 4 - Create an Amazon S3 bucket
-Follow the steps here to [Create a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
-If you already have a bucket, this step can be skipped.
-Since only one Data Prepper node can read from MongoDB streams at a time, this S3 bucket will be used by the pipeline to provide a way to parallelize the processing and writing of data to OpenSearch between multiple Data Prepper containers when running in a multi-node environment.
+Follow the steps in [Create a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
+You can skip this step if you have an existing bucket.
+This S3 buckets enables parallel processing and writing to OpenSearch across multiple Data Prepper containers in a multi-node setup, as only one node can read from MongoDB streams at a time.

-#### Step 5 - Get credentials for accessing AWS DynamoDB and AWS S3
+#### Step 5 - Get AWS credentials for DynamoDB and S3 access

-To create and interact with the DynamoDB Source Coordination Store that will be created on startup of Data Prepper, and to access the S3 bucket that was created in step 4, create a role with the following AWS policy permissions.
-Be sure to replace the `MONGODB_BUCKET`, `REGION` and `AWS_ACCOUNT_ID`.
+Set up an AWS role with the following policy permissions to enable Data Prepper to interact with the DynamoDB source coordination store and the S3 bucket from step 4.
+Make sure to replace `MONGODB_BUCKET`, `REGION` and `AWS_ACCOUNT_ID` with your unique values.

 ```json
 {